Ancient-Wisdom.Co.Uk

 Examples of the excellent masonry at Cuzco - (Right - The 'Stone of the 12 Angels')

-The Coricancha (Qorikancha) - The Coricancha was covered with plates of gold, and its interior contained a series of temples dedicated to the sun, moon, rainbow, stars, and thunder and lightning.
+The Coricancha was originally covered with plates of gold, and its interior contained a series of temples dedicated to the sun, moon, rainbow, stars, and thunder and lightning.
 Golden, bejewelled objects were found throughout, and the Temple of the Moon was covered in sheets of silver.
 The courtyard, or "golden garden" contained life-size gold replicas of the animals and plants of the kingdom.

 The superb Inca masonry of the Coricancha.